Cassio Goldschmidt is an award-winning technology executive, advisor, mentor, speaker, and long-time contributor to the security community.

 - Winner: T.E.N.
 Information Security Executive (ISE) West Project Award Winner 2020

-- Winner: (ISC)2 Information Security Leadership Awards Americas 2019, Senior Information Security Professional
+- Winner: (ISC)2 Information Security Leadership Awards Americas 2019, Senior Information Security Professional (see the award ceremony video)

 - Finalist: OWASP Web Application Security Person of the Year (WASPY) Awards 2012

-- Finalist: (ISC)² Americas Information Security Leadership Awards 2011 – Information Security Practitioner
+- Finalist: (ISC)² Americas Information Security Leadership Awards 2011 – Information Security Practitioner (see the award ceremony video)

 - Special Recognition Award: (ISC)² Americas Information Security Leadership Awards 2011 – Community Service Star